The surprising eye in diagrams

 Chapter 9 is likewise getting things ready for the drawing lesson, but in a much more specific sense, starting with practical issues such as setting up the easel/drawing board, establishing a viewpoint, deciding whether to shut an eye, etc. But it also introduces a certain amount of science-based information that will be useful in explaining reasons for the instructions used in the drawing lesson.

-CHAPTER 9 – THE DRAWING LESSON-PREPARATION
+CHPT 9 – A DRAWING LESSON-PREPARATION

 Diagrams and explanations from the Glossary